A bagua map only works when you stop treating your home like a flat diagram and start reading the entrance correctly.

 Begin with your actual floor plan, not the version you wish you had.
 Mark the front door, windows, major walls, and any strange cutouts, closets, or alcoves.
 Then ask a blunt question: where does your attention land the second you step inside?

 If the answer is a staircase, a mirror, or a pile of mail, that is telling you something.
 The eye follows the same path as the body.
-If the room yanks you sideways or upward before you can settle, the layout is already speaking loudly.
+If the room yanks you sideways or upward before you can settle, the layout is already speaking.

 The easiest way to use the front entrance as your energy anchor is to keep the view clear for the first few steps into the home.
 That does not mean sterile.
 It means intentional.
-A lamp that actually works, a mat that is clean, a shoe rack that does not spill into the walkway, and a sense that someone lives there with care.
+A lamp that actually works.
+A mat that is clean.
+A shoe rack that does not spill into the walkway.
+A sense that someone lives there with care.

-One teacher I worked with had a blue front door, a jumble of umbrellas, and a tall cactus on the inside console.
-She complained that her home felt sharp and restless.
-After we removed the cactus from the entry, switched the harsh white bulb to a softer warm one, and relocated the umbrella stand, she said the place felt quieter within two days.
+One teacher I worked with had a blue front door, a jumble of umbrellas in a tall stand, and a large cactus sitting on the inside console table.
+She complained that her home felt sharp and restless, like she could never fully exhale after walking in.
+We moved the cactus out of the entry, switched the harsh white bulb to a warmer tone, and relocated the umbrella stand to a side closet.
+She said the place felt quieter within two days.
 Not dramatic.
 Just noticeably less nervous.

 Where the method becomes practical

-For a practical first pass, use this order:
+For a practical first pass, work in this order:

 1. Clear the entry and improve the first view.